The Castle of Rose-Colored Clouds

 Who midst the clouds can find his way."

 "Not bad remembering for an old woman, yes?"
-She smiled a toothless smile.
-But then she shook her head.
+She smiled a toothless smile, but then shook her head.
 "Young man," she said.
 "I must tell you.
 In all my years - and I have lived a long time! - I have never seen a sword known as Gull.
-And I have surely seen no iron serpent.
+I have surely seen no iron serpent.
 There is no mantle, red or otherwise, that can keep anyone safe from embers and fire.
 And for goodness sake, what stallion can ride clouds?
-So if you ask my advice."
-The old woman leaned forward.
-"I'll tell you.
-Forget it.
+So if you ask my advice," the old woman said, leaning forward, "forget it.
 Forget about finding the Castle of Rosy Clouds."
 And she settled back in her chair.
 Soon the old woman nodded herself to sleep.

 "Forget about finding the Castle of Rosy Clouds."